3dreamengine/3DreamEngine/index.md

 ## materials
-Materials can be either per model by providing a .mtl or .mat file with the same name as the object file or they can be in a global material library, in which case they got chosen first.
+Materials can be either per object by providing a .mtl or .mat file with the same name as the object file or they can be in a global material library, in which case they got chosen first.

 extends `clone`, `shader`

 Load materials into the library.
 If an objects now requires a material, it will first look into the library.

 A material library looks for material files (.mat) or for directory containing material.mat or at least one texture, linking them automatically.
-See for examplke Tavern demo.
+See for example the Tavern demo.

 ```lua
 dream:loadMaterialLibrary(path)